MileHacker Logo

 • Hydrate, wear sun protection, and avoid intense outdoor actions during peak sun hours.

 • Small local shops, cafes, or some taxis may prefer cash.
-Keep some euros available.
+Keep a few euros available.

 Portuguese Courtesies